 - 4.1.1: Each land use plan category shall have a set of zoning districts that may be permitted within that land use plan category, and development shall not be approved for zoning that is inconsistent with the plan. - 4.1.2: Developments must meet or exceed the requirements of all land development regulations as established and adopted by Hillsborough County, the state of Florida and the federal government unless such requirements have been previously waived by those governmental bodies. - 4.1.3: Legal non-conforming uses shall be recognized.
 The rebuilding or expansion of existing legal non-conforming uses which do not have any significant adverse effects on adjacent properties shall be permitted.
 With the exception of principle residences or uses or structures destroyed by an act of God, the expansion of non-conforming uses and rebuilding of non-conforming uses, shall not occur more than once.
-The expansion or rebuilding shall not result in an increase of the intensity of use that exceeds fifty (50) percent of the existing intensity or the maximum building square footage within the plan category.
+The expansion or rebuilding shall not result in an increase of the intensity of use that exceeds fifty (50) percent of the existing intensity or the maximum building square footage within the plan category except in conformance with the Housing Section Policy 1.2.10.
 However, the expansion may permit the construction of a use that is less intense than the existing non-conforming use.
 The new use may still be non-conforming with the plan.
 All expansions or rebuilding shall be consistent with other plan policies. - 4.1.4: Construction or reconstruction of residential structures (both single and multi-family) is permitted on legally established or vested lots of record which exceed the underlying density of the Plan.
 All other relevant provisions of this Plan shall apply.
-To the greatest extent possible, adjacent lots of record under single ownership should be combined to achieve as near to the underlying plan density as is attainable. - 4.1.5: Periodically update plan policies and land development code provisions to ensure that they accurately reflect the community's desires for a higher quality of design and greater compatibility among land uses. - 4.1.6: Existing and future land development regulations shall be made consistent with the Comprehensive Plan, and all development approvals shall be consistent with those development regulations per the timeframe provided for within Chapter 163, Florida Statutes.
+To the greatest extent possible, adjacent lots of record under single ownership should be combined to achieve as near to the underlying plan density as is attainable. - 4.1.5: Periodic updates to plan policies and Land Development Code provisions shall be made to ensure that they accurately reflect the community's desires for a higher quality of design and greater compatibility among land uses. - 4.1.6: Existing and future land development regulations shall be made consistent with the Comprehensive Plan, and all development approvals shall be consistent with those development regulations per the timeframe provided for within Chapter 163, Florida Statutes.
 Whenever feasible and consistent with Comprehensive Plan policies, land development regulations shall be designed to provide flexible, alternative solutions to problems.